 - Promoting the educational belief that learning is the basis for personal growth and enrichment and that personal maturity is defined by responsibility, accountability, and transparency

 - Embracing cultural and intellectual differences

-- Fostering interpersonal engagements that are respectful of individuals and cultures
+- Fostering interpersonal engagements that are respectful of individuals, uniqueness, and culture

 Services and Resources

-- Providing students with resources and support from entry to completion of their goals
+- Making available to students resources and support from entry to completion of goals

 - Maintaining a safe and secure campus